 The persons named as proxyholders in the accompanying form of proxy are directors or officers of the Corporation.
 A shareholder has the right to appoint as proxyholder a person (who is not required to be a shareholder) other than the persons whose names are printed as proxyholders in the accompanying form of proxy, by inserting the name of the chosen proxyholder in the blank space provided for that purpose in the form of proxy.
 The completed proxy shall be delivered to the office of Computershare Investor Services Inc., 100 University Avenue, 8th floor, Toronto, Ontario, M5J 2Y1 no later than 11:00 A.M.
-(EDT) on July 14, 2020.
-In light of the ongoing public health concerns related to COVID-19 and in order to comply with the measures imposed by the federal and provincial governments, the Corporation is encouraging shareholders and others not to attend the meeting in person.
+(EDT) on June 3, 2022.
+In order to reduce the health risks posed by the continuing COVID-19 environment, the Corporation is encouraging shareholders and other participants to attend the Meeting virtually by way of a live webcast and telephone conference: